Annual membership is voluntary.

 Aluminum cans are most often re-manufactured into aluminum cans within six weeks, saving a tremendous amount of raw material while using 95% less energy to manufacture when compared to making new cans from virgin material.
 Bi-metal cans (non-aluminum cans, usually steel) are melted down into scrap metal.

-Large appliances are loaded and trucked to Williams Scrap Metals & Irons in Victoria or the Highlands.
-The scrap metal value of an appliance does not pay for the truck space and costs required to transport it to Victoria.
-We are also charged a drop off fee for each appliance containing freon (fridges, freezers and coolers).
+Large appliances are loaded and trucked to Williams Scrap Metals and Irons in Victoria or the Highlands.
+The scrap metal value of an appliance does not pay for the truck space and costs required to transport it to Victoriaand this is why there is a fee for drop off.

 All small appliances and power tools are bagged or palletized, then loaded and trucked to the Product Care transfer station in Sidney.
-Product Care pays us for these products by the tonne, enough to cover our collection and transportation costs.
+Product Care pays us for these products by the tonne, and this covers our collection and transportation costs.

-We receive some revenue for vehicle batteries, household batteries, and cellphones.
+We receive revenue for vehicle batteries, household batteries, and cellphones.

-Household glass jars and containers are collected in large mega bags and are transported to Victoria to Green by Nature.
-Funding for the collection of glass containers on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+Household glass jars and containers are collected in large mega bags and are transported to Victoria to Green For Life.
+Funding for the collection of glass containers on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

 Glass containers are ground down into small pieces called "cullet" and used in the manufacturing of a variety of things such as fiberglass insulation, sandblasting material, and sand for golf-course sand traps.
 Ground glass is also added to asphalt in the making of new roads.

 Tin cans, aluminum cat food cans and aluminum foil are compacted on-site using our depot can crushing machine.
-These “bricks” are transported to Green by Nature in Victoria.
-Funding for the collection of metal containers comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+These “bricks” are transported to Green For Life in Victoria.
+Funding for the collection of tin cans comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

 Tin (steel) cans are ground up into little pieces, shipped to a steel mill where it is melted and formed, and then sold to manufacturers who recycle it into everything from rebar to new cars and bridges.
 Steel is the most recycled material on earth, and is an infinite source of recycling because it doesn’t lose its integrity or strength with reuse.
 Making steel from recycled material uses only 25% of the energy it takes to make steel from virgin ore.

-Other ferrous and non-ferrous metals (e.g., scrap metal, copper, and brass) are transported to Williams Scrap Metals & Irons in Victoria.
+Scrap metal (e.g., large appliances, copper, and brass) are transported to Williams Scrap Metals & Irons in Victoria.

-Milk and soup/broth cartons are collected at the depot in mega bags and then transported to Green by Nature in Victoria.
+Milk and soup/broth cartons are collected at the depot in mega bags and then transported to Green For Life in Victoria.
 Funding for the collection of these cartons comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.

-Juice boxes (called tetra paks) and gable-top juice cartons (polycoated containers) are hydra-pulped to separate the paper, plastic and foil.
+Juice boxes and gable-top juice cartons are hydra-pulped to separate the paper, plastic and foil.
 The paper is turned into pulp and put to use again as cardboard boxes.
 For every ton of paper pulp recycled, approximately 17 trees are saved.

 Light bulbs are boxed and lighting fixtures collected in large bags, and both are picked up by Product Care.